cocos/cocos-docs/en/scripting/modules/index.md

 The editor modules are all under the `'cce:'` protocol (**cce** stands for "**C**ocos**C**reator**E**ditor").

-With the only exception being `'cce.env'`, all editor modules are only available in the editor environment.
-For example, the editor module cannot be accessed in the preview and build environment, on the contrary, it can be accessed in the **scene editor**.
+All editor modules are only available in the editor environment, except for the `cce.env` module.
+For example, the editor module cannot be accessed in the environment after previewing and building, on the contrary, it can be accessed in the **Scene** panel.

 | Module name | Description |
 | :---------- | :-------------- |